behrang/go-pgservice/README.md

 Read [Connection Service File](https://www.postgresql.org/docs/current/static/libpq-pgservice.html) of PostgreSQL.

-This library reads and applies options specified in `PGSERVICE` section of `PGSERVICEFILE` environment variables.
+This library reads and applies options specified in a section of service file optionally overriden by `PGSERVICE` and `PGSERVICEFILE` environment variables.

 ### Install